Gonanf/git-on-cloudflare/docs/architecture.md

 - When a push arrives while unpacking is active:
   - If `unpackNext` is empty, the new pack is staged as `unpackNext`.
   - If `unpackNext` is already occupied, the DO returns HTTP 503 with `Retry-After` pre-body.
-- The Worker performs a preflight call to `GET /unpack-progress` and returns 503 early when a next pack is already queued, avoiding unnecessary upload.
+- The Worker performs a preflight call to the DO RPC `getUnpackProgress()` and returns 503 early when a next pack is already queued, avoiding unnecessary upload.

 ### Auth DO (`src/auth/authDO.ts`)